deadlyvipers/dojo_rules/introduction.md

-Hello
-My fav is Git
+Hello, my favorite CodeSchool path is the Git path